 - 2 tablespoons extra virgin olive oil

-- 1 pound sweet Italian sausage, cut into 1/2-inch slices (or substitute with turkey sausage) (see note)
+- 1 pound sweet Italian sausage, preferably turkey sausage (ground or cut into 1/2-inch slices, see note)

 - 10 ounces spinach, coarsely chopped

 - Sea salt to taste (we recommend starting with about 3/4 teaspoon and adjusting to taste)

 - Freshly ground black pepper to taste (we used 1/4 teaspoon)

 - 1 pound orecchiette, preferably whole-wheat (see note)

 - In a large skillet, sauté garlic and onion for 2-3 minutes in olive oil, until lightly browned.